rupadana/filament-announce/README.md

             ...
             ->plugin(
                 FilamentAnnouncePlugin::make()
-                    ->pollingInterval(30) // optional, by default it is set to null )
+                    ->pollingInterval('30s') // optional, by default it is set to null ->defaultColor(Color::Blue) // optional, by default it is set to "primary"

+            )
     }
 }